nithinmurali/pygsheets/README.md

 ```

-See the updated docs of this version [here](https://pygsheets.readthedocs.io/en/latest/).
+If you are installing from github please see the docs [here](https://pygsheets.readthedocs.io/en/latest/).

 ## Basic Usage

-Basic features are shown here, for complete set of features see the full documentation [here](http://pygsheets.readthedocs.io/en/latest/).
+Basic features are shown here, for complete set of features see the full documentation [here](http://pygsheets.readthedocs.io/en/stable/).

 1. Obtain OAuth2 credentials from Google Developers Console for __google spreadsheet api__ and __drive api__ and save the file as `client_secret.json` in same directory as project. [read more here.](https://pygsheets.readthedocs.io/en/latest/authorization.html)